ric-amorim/AutomatonSimulator/README.md

 ## Prerequisites

-Make sure you have the following tool installed on your system IF you want to use the graphical interface:
+Make sure you have the following tool installed on your system:

+- GHC: The haskell compiler should be installed to be able to compile the code.

+IF you want to use the graphical interface:

 - GTK: The GTK library should be installed to compile and run the program with the graphical interface.